nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 It means that the first, second, and third groups of the match will be included, separated by the word 'point'.
 The effect is thus to replace the dots from the date with the word 'point'.

-Please see the file locale\en\symbols.dic for the English definitions which are inherited for all locales.
-This is also a good full example.

 If your language uses a thousands separator such as a full stop (.) which is handled incorrectly due to other rules, you will need to define a complex symbol pattern for it.
 For example, if your language uses a comma (,) as its thousands separator, you would include the following in the complex symbols section: